 Meet the Supervisor(s)

 - Dr Daniel Bailey is a Senior Lecturer in Sport, Health and Exercise Sciences in the Division of Sport, Health and Exercise Sciences

 , Department of Life Sciences

-, and leads the Sedentary Behaviour, Health and Disease Research Group
+.
+He previously established and led the Sedentary Behaviour, Health and Disease Research Group

-, and a member of the scientific committee leadership group for the 8th International Society for Physical Activity and Health (ISPAH) Congress
+, and was a member of the scientific global leadershop committee for the 8th International Society for Physical Activity and Health (ISPAH) Congress

-Dr Bailey has a wealth of experience teaching physical activity, sedentary behaviour and health topics at undergraduate and postgraduate level and in his previous role as Senior Lecturer in Health, Nutrition and Exercise at the University of Bedfordshire he was leader for the BSc (Hons) Health, Nutrition and Exercise programme.
+Dr Bailey has a wealth of experience teaching physical activity, sedentary behaviour and health topics at undergraduate and postgraduate level and uses innovative teaching approaches in his practice including research-informed teaching, bleneded and authentic learning, and flipped classrooms.